AdobeDocs/campaign-standard.pt-BR/help/developing/using/configuring-the-resource-s-data-structure.md

    >[!NOTE]
    >
-   >Recomendamos o uso do máximo de 30 caracteres.
+   >Use no máximo 30 caracteres.

    >[!CAUTION]
    >